elastic/cloudbeat/README.md

 ## Prerequisites
 1. We use [Hermit](https://cashapp.github.io/hermit/usage/get-started/) to keep all our tooling in check.
+See our [README](bin/README.hermit.md) for more details.
    Install it with the following command:
     ```zsh
     curl -fsSL https://github.com/cashapp/hermit/releases/download/stable/install.sh | /bin/bash
     . ./bin/activate-hermit